Datawheel/template-site-canon/README.md

 # canon-site-template
-Repository template used for automatic deployment of a canon frontend instance
+Datawheel repository template used for automatic deployment of a [canon](https://github.com/Datawheel/canon) frontend instance